-Prepare template file, introduce external rendering library
+Prepare the template file, import external rendering libraries

-Markdown syntax itself is just a way of marking plain text, to convert mathematical formulas and flowcharts correctly into images visible to users, we need to use some powerful third-party JavaScript libraries.These libraries need to be included in the page of your website.
+Markdown syntax itself is just a way of marking plain text.
+To correctly convert mathematical formulas and flowcharts into images visible to users, we need to use some powerful third-party JavaScript libraries.These libraries need to be included in the page of your website.

 Optimize the display style of Markdown content.

-In your template file,<head>Part:
+In your template file's<head>part add the following code:

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />

-correctly render mathematical formulas
+Render mathematical formulas correctly

-The rendering of mathematical formulas usually requires a special engine.MathJax is a very popular choice, which can render mathematical expressions in formats such as LaTeX, MathML, or AsciiMath into high-quality readable formulas on web pages.
+The rendering of mathematical formulas usually requires a special engine.
+MathJax is a very popular choice that can render mathematical expressions in LaTeX, MathML, or AsciiMath formats into high-quality readable formulas on web pages.

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>